tomickigrzegorz/node-sharp-images/README.md

 ```
 ?
 Select a format
 ```
-> Choose one of three dsotepne formats [jpg, png, webp], jpg is set by default
+> Choose one of three available formats `[jpg, png, webp]`, `jpg` is set by default
 ```
 ?
 Select breakpoints e.g. 576,768,992,1200
 ```
 > Enter the size of the decimal photos, as a result we will get folders with this name and photos in this humidity.
-The default breakpoints are set to 576
+The default breakpoints are set to `576`
 ```
 ?
 Maximum photo height
 ```
 > The inserted number will be responsible for the height of the photos, useful especially when the photo is vertical, then aspect ratio is maintained.
-The default is 800
+The default is `800`
 ```
 ?
 Keep folders
 ```